katydecorah/katydecorah.github.io/code/_posts/2013-08-19-optical-illusion.md

 <p data-height="500" data-theme-id="97" data-slug-hash="pdCsB" data-user="katydecorah" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/pdCsB'>Optical Illusion III</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a></p>

 As before, I spun out 500 list items in Haml.
 I styled each item the same.
-All items have a ::before pseduo element that draws the circle.
+All items have a ::before pseudo element that draws the circle.
 I absolutely positioned the circle to fit between each square.

 I gave the list `margin: 0 -1em;` and hid the overflow on the body.
 I wanted the illusion to completely fill the page.